fazeshrestha009/fazeshrestha009/README.md

-# 💫 About Me:
+# 💫 Hi There!
-I’m a student studying BCA.<br>Mostly interested in Frontend Development.<br>
+I’m Pranaya, a Software Developer from Nepal.<br>Mostly passionate in Frontend Development where I thrive turning ideas into fast, accessible websites that look great and feel effortless to use.<br>
 My Portfolio: https://pranayashrestha.netlify.app<br>